inspec/inspec/examples/plugins/inspec-resource-lister/README.md

 You will need InSpec v2.3 or later.

-If you just want to use this (not learn how to write a plugin), you can so by simply running:
+If you want to just use this (not learn how to write a plugin), you can do so by simply running:

 ```
 you@machine $ inspec plugin install inspec-resource-lister